dkelly255/PP4-Fantasy-Football-Centre/FEATURES.md

 ### - Administration Area

-In addition to the the User-Level access permissions, the site also includes an administrator-level permissions tier - implemented via Django's `superuser` functionality.
+In addition to the User-Level access permissions, the site also includes an administrator-level permissions tier - implemented via Django's `superuser` functionality.
 In order to create a superuser, please follow the steps below in your Command Line Interface or Terminal display:

 ```
 > create superuser